ElliChuang/ezlife/README.md

 - Analyze and Export as CSV file
   - Supports multi-condition filtering for analyzing.
   - Exports expenses as CSV file.
-- Settle Accounts and Trace Records
+- Financial Settlement
+  - User can settle their account easily at their fingertips and access their records anytime.

 ## Backend Technique